Annual Report 2022: HIIT Overview

 - Signal Processing and Acoustics (Aalto, School of Electrical Engineering).

-HIIT is a strategic initiative pooling together the ICT researchers of these two Finnish universities together, forming an internationally highly visible research hub, a flagship of Finnish ICT research.
-The mission of HIIT is to support this research community and to enhance the quality, visibility and impact of Finnish ICT research while facilitating intensive cooperation with other disciplines, the industry, public organizations and key international academic partners.
+HIIT is a strategic initiative that pools together the ICT researchers of these two Finnish universities together, forming an internationally highly visible research hub, a flagship of Finnish ICT research.

-Activity funding for local ICT researchers.
-HIIT is willing to support initiatives that boost the quality, visibility, impact or collaboration opportunities of ICT researchers.
+HIIT has also been supporting any initiatives that clearly boost the quality, visibility, impact or collaboration opportunities in the local ICT community, regardless of the research area.
 Examples of such activities include organization of workshops and other events, researcher visits, and short-term projects creating opportunities for high-impact collaboration within ICT, or between ICT and researchers from other disciplines, the industry or public organizations.
+Examples of these activities can be found in the Section “Highlights 2022”.

 Director of HIIT